Animators, we aim to make your life easier. The approach is taken with designing rigs.

 This is something I’ve encountered almost since the first day of my career in 3D animation, The battle for optimization.

-The nature of the service I had to give which was pretty much maximum result in minimum time, I’m sure anyone can relate to that, had me pay close attention to this battle and enforced me to look out and find out ways to optimize my work and give quick responses and solutions, and as we all know things can get pretty heavy pretty fast in our line of work.
+The nature of the service I had to give, which was pretty much maximum result in minimum time, I’m sure anyone can relate to that, had me pay close attention to this battle and forced me to look out and find out ways to optimize my work and give quick responses and solutions, and as we all know things can get pretty heavy pretty fast in our line of work.

 A rig that does not function properly will make your life miserable.

-Now, I’m not going to bore you with details in this article but rather to try explaining the approach I’m using in the battle for optimization.
+Now, I’m not going to bore you with details in this article but rather try explaining the approach I’m using in the battle for optimization.

-Forms, shapes, materials, sizes, volumes, orders and locations of all the parts moving and static, functionalities etc. and most importantly the relationships between them, are all there to perform in a highly efficient, comfortable and easy to operate way, so our ride will be as smooth and enjoyable as possible.
+Forms, shapes, materials, sizes, volumes, orders and locations of all the parts moving and static, functionalities, etc. and most importantly the relationships between them, are all there to perform in a highly efficient, comfortable and easy to operate way, so our ride will be as smooth and enjoyable as possible.

-Use the same approach on an animation rig
+Use the same approach on an animation rig.

 Being an animator myself and working closely with other animators in a TV series production, I’ve learned a lot about what will put a big smile on our faces when we work a rig, especially in this kind of an intensive environment.

-that will compliment its fellow steps, so that at the end of the process we will get rigs that are optimized to the best performance while keeping all three values that we have found to be highly important to animators.
-Appealing, lightweight and easy to use.
+From modeling to rigging to animation, each step is meant to be taken under thought and consideration in ways that will complement its fellow steps so that at the end of the process, we will get rigs that are optimized to the best performance while keeping all three values that we have found to be highly important to animators.
+Appealing, lightweight, and easy to use.

-Have fun animating with well built rigs
+Have fun animating with well-built rigs

 If this makes any sense to you, then please know that it makes me happy because I’m known to be talking a lot of nonsense. 😉

-And don’t forget to check our Maya rigs
+And don’t forget to check our Maya rigs.